RishikeshKarkhanis/pagepulse-digital-heroes-assignment/README.md

 ## Design Decisions

 ### 1. Spring Boot with Thymeleaf

-I chose Spring Boot with Thymeleaf because the assignment required only a single web application.
-Using server-side rendering kept the project simple and avoided maintaining separate frontend and backend applications.
+I chose Spring Boot with Thymeleaf because the assignment required a single web application.
+Server-side rendering kept the architecture simple, reduced complexity, and avoided maintaining separate frontend and backend applications.

+### 2. Service-Oriented Architecture
+The application separates responsibilities between the controller and the service layer.
+The controller handles HTTP requests and responses, while the `AuditService` encapsulates the webpage fetching and analysis logic, making the code easier to maintain and test.

+### 3. DTO-Based Data Transfer
+Audit results are returned using a dedicated `AuditResultDto` instead of exposing internal objects directly.
+This provides a clean contract between the service layer and the presentation layer and makes future extensions simpler.

-### 2. Jsoup
+### 4. Jsoup for HTML Parsing

-Jsoup was used to fetch webpages and parse HTML.
-It provides a straightforward way to extract elements such as the page title, meta description, headings, images, and page content.
+Jsoup was used to retrieve webpages and parse their HTML content.
+Its DOM-like API makes extracting titles, metadata, headings, images, and page text straightforward while keeping the implementation lightweight.

-### 3. Global Exception Handling
+### 5. Centralized Exception Handling

-Instead of handling exceptions inside controller methods, I used a centralized `GlobalExceptionHandler`.
-This keeps the controller focused on request handling while ensuring users receive clear error messages for different failure scenarios.
+Rather than handling exceptions inside controller methods, a `GlobalExceptionHandler` was used to centralize error handling.
+This keeps controllers focused on request processing while providing users with consistent and meaningful error messages.

 ---